staskolukasz/delayed-promises/README.md

 # delayed-promises
-Resolve an array of promises, one after another but with delays
+Resolve an array of promises, one after another with delays

 All notable changes to this project are documented in [CHANGELOG.md](https://github.com/staskolukasz/delayed-promises/blob/master/CHANGELOG.md) file.